DS4PS/ms-prog-eval-data-analytics/contact.md

 ## Watts College of Public Service

-<a class="uk-button uk-button-danger" href="https://publicservice.asu.edu/programs/ms/program-evaluation-and-data-analytics-ms">MORE INFO</a>
+<a class="uk-button uk-button-primary" href="https://publicservice.asu.edu/programs/ms/program-evaluation-and-data-analytics-ms">MORE INFO</a>

 ## Center for Technology, Data, and Society